symfony/symfony-docs/forms.rst

 Later, when you begin :doc:`embedding forms </form/embedded>`, this will no longer be sufficient.

-So, while not always necessary, it's generally a good idea to explicitly specify the ``data_class`` option by adding the following to your form type class::
+So, while not always necessary, it is generally a good idea to explicitly specify the ``data_class`` option by adding the following to your form type class::

     // src/Form/Type/TaskType.php